phamou/Portfolio/README.md

 ## Overview
 The goal is to predict the sale price of a particular piece of heavy equipment at auction day based on its usage, equipment type, and configuration using regression and time series analysis.

-The biggest challenge of this project was to convert all data types to numerical values in order to be used in our Random Forest Regressor model.
+The biggest challenge of this project was to convert all data types to numerical values in order to be used in the Random Forest Regressor model.

 ## Technologies used:
 * Scikit-Learn